 - High-risk skin cancers (rapidly growing, painful, spreading around nerves)

-- Certain high-risk subtypes of skin cancer (Dr. Lane, Dr. Olson or Dr. Jenkins can discuss this further with you)
+- Certain high-risk subtypes of skin cancer (Dr. Lane, Dr. Olson, Dr. Jenkins, or Dr. Savas) can discuss this further with you)

 - Skin cancers in immunosuppressed patients (ie: organ transplant patients)